Should You Hire a Student Loan Consultant?

 Understanding What You’re Paying For

-The cost of a student loan consultant can vary from around $300 to a much higher monthly or yearly rate.
+The cost of a student loan consultant can vary widely, and can come in the form of an hourly fee, flat rate, or annual fee.
+You could expect to pay anywhere from as little $50 to upwards of $600 or more for help from a student loan counselor.
 Making sure their services are worth the money you are paying is important, of course, and that can be done by confirming that their services aren’t something you could do on your own—like finding a federal income-driven repayment plan (which we’ll get into below).
 It’s also important to ensure that the cost doesn’t prevent you from making your student loan payments.

-Before speaking with a consultant, doing some research on the topic and finding out what is possible and what sounds too good to be true can help you weed out any not-legit (read: scammy) student loan consultants.
+Before speaking with a consultant, finding out what is possible and what sounds too good to be true can help you weed out any scammy student loan consultants.
 And when you’re trying to understand what you can do on your own (without a consultant’s help), a good place to start is the Consumer Financial Protection Bureau .

 Knowing What Programs Are Available for Free

-A fair number of programs are available to everyone, without paying a fee.
-Something to look into before seeking out a student loan consultant could be federal repayment plans.
+A fair number of programs to help with student loan payments are available to everyone, without a fee.
+For example, before seeking out a student loan consultant, you could look into enrolling in a federal income-driven repayment (IDR) plan.

-Typically, when you graduate from college or reduce your attendance to under half-time, you’re automatically put on a 10-year Standard Repayment Plan.
-However, borrowers looking to reduce the monthly payments on their federal student loans could consider income-driven repayment plans, which brings your monthly payment to 10% to 20% of your discretionary income (depending on the plan).
+Typically, when you graduate from college or reduce your attendance to under half-time, you’re automatically put on the 10-year Standard Repayment Plan.
+However, borrowers looking to reduce the monthly payments on their federal student loans may qualify for an IDR plan, which reduces your monthly payment to a small percentage of your discretionary income and extends the repayment term up to 25 years (the exact details depend on the specific plan you choose).
+After the repayment period is up, any remaining balance is forgiven (but may be subject to taxes).

-Because these repayment plans extend your loan term, you may pay more interest over the course of your loan, but it should reduce your monthly payments in the immediate.
+Because these repayment plans extend your loan term, you may pay more interest over the life of your loan.
+Even so, it could bring much-needed immediate relief and result in some loan forgiveness.

 Asking a Neutral Party for Help

-If you have questions about a federal student loan, you can ask for help from the Federal Student Aid Ombudsman Group , which serves as a neutral party.
+If you have a conflict regarding one of your federal student loans, you can ask for help from the Federal Student Aid Ombudsman Group , which serves as a neutral party.
 They can resolve discrepancies with loan balances and payments, and help identify loan repayment options.
 You can also try to resolve the dispute before contacting the Ombudsman Group.
 Or you can file a complaint through the Consumer Financial Protection Bureau.

 Considering a Nonprofit Credit-Counseling Agency

-The National Foundation for Credit Counseling can help you find a qualified credit-counseling agency if that’s a service that appeals to you.
+The National Foundation for Credit Counseling can help you find a qualified credit counseling agency, which can aid you in creating a budget and even negotiating a new payment plan with creditors.
 The U.S. Department of Justice also offers an online database of credit-counseling agencies .

 Making Sure the Consultant Isn’t Providing a Redundant Service